daposarumi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script count number of folders
+script counts the number of directories